 OTHER DOCTORAL EVENTS

-At EIBA 2010 in Porto, a doctoral event was launched for PhD projects specifically related to emerging and transition economies.
-This initiative, sponsored by COST and organised jointly with EIBA, was the result of a collaborative agreement that ran for the four-year period 2010-2013 (i.e., up to and including the EIBA 2013 Bremen conference).
+In 2010, at the 36th EIBA Annual Conference held in Porto, a doctoral event was launched for PhD projects specifically related to emerging and transition economies.
+This targeted initiative, sponsored by COST and organised jointly with EIBA, was the result of a collaborative agreement that ran for the four-year period 2010-2013 (i.e., up to and including the EIBA 2013 Bremen conference).
 This tutorial was known as the COST–EIBA Doctoral Think Tank (following the COST jargon), with COST sponsoring the travel and accommodation for those eligible and selected to present their proposals each year, as well as covering the student registration fees for the EIBA Annual Conference (which was treated as an integral component of the event).
 The winner of the COST–EIBA Doctoral Think Tank Proposal Award was presented with a certificate.
 The co-chairs of the Doctoral Think Tank were Lucia Piscitello (Politecnico di Milano) & Danny Van Den Bulcke (University of Antwerp).